-- I mostly react to currently and immediately reported concerns (present bias)
+- I mostly react to reported concerns (present bias)

 - I want to see the before and after of a safety intervention

 How can Ford empower better traffic safety decision-making for US road systems?

 Currently, transportation decision makers have a limited number of analytical visualization tools available that reveal insights and even fewer focused on safety and the prevention of serious crashes.
 The US Department of Transportation issued a call for innovators in transportation and mobility to develop new tools to solve this problem.
 We partnered with Ford’s Global Data, Insights & Analytics division to enter the Solving for Safety Visualization challenge.

 First,Discover the Problem